 CHECK YOUR PHONE AND MAKE A GAME PLAN BEFORE STEPPING INTO A CROWD

 We know the city well enough now to get around without Google Maps in most areas, but that wasn’t always the case.
 When we’re in the touristy areas we always see tourists walking around or standing in the middle of the crowd with their phones out, bags open, lost, and looking very confused.
 Unless you want to make yourself a pickpocket target, don’t do this.
-You’ll never find me realizing I’m lost and then stopping in the middle of the street to take my phone out, but we see it happen so often with tourists.
 No matter where you are, there will be areas to step aside to be in less crowded areas.
 Find a less crowded street and stand along the wall if you’re near the Pantheon or Trevi Fountain or walk a few feet to get away from the busyness near the Colosseum.
 From there check your phone, look at the directions to get to your next destination, post on Instagram, etc. Roman streets can be confusing, especially in the historic center, so take some time to understand the map and where you are.
 Learn the name of the street you need to go down or count the number of streets you need to pass until you get to your destination.
 I do as much as I can to avoid having to walk around with my phone out.